-With Noel Leeming embracing customer experience as their main point of difference, Customer Radar was the perfect solution to keeping customers happy, as it allows Noel Leeming to act on customer comments the next day and implement changes based on feedback from customers.
+With Noel Leeming embracing customer experience as their main point of difference, Customer Radar was the perfect solution to keeping customers happy, as it allows Noel Leeming to act on complaints straight away and implement changes based on feedback from customers.

 How It Happened: Multiple methods for one big result

 For every business, implementing Customer Radar is about finding the natural point where customers will be most likely to engage and give feedback.
-Because the Noel Leeming Group is spread across multiple customer touch points (retail stores services via Tech Solutions and Open Learning Centres, as well as online), we had to judge the best touch point for all.
+Because the Noel Leeming Group is spread across three arenas (retail stores, online, and Tech Solutions mobile technicians), we had to judge the best touch point for all three.